Crispy Peking duck & classic Chinese dishes. Old-school vibe w/ options for large groups. BYOB friendly.

-Customer opinions are divided, with some praising the classic ambiance and Peking duck, while others feel the quality has declined, citing issues with the duck's preparation and taste.
+Customer opinions are divided, with some praising the Peking duck and other dishes, while others feel the quality has declined over the years.
+It's often recommended for group gatherings and offers a BYOB option.

 Important Note

-Some reviews suggest that the quality of the Peking duck has declined over the years, and it can be pricey.
+Some reviews suggest that the quality of the duck may have declined over the years, and it can be pricey.

 Neutral"The user is looking for an alternative to Peking Duck House, which has been their backup Chinese takeout spot.
 They are not interested in overly spicy or unusual dishes, preferring classic options like dumplings, wontons, egg drop soup, chicken with cashews, moo shu, spare ribs, fried rice, and sautéed string beans."